simonmicro/Pritunl-Fake-API/README.md

 # What is this? #
 This neat script provides a little fake API to unlock all premium/enterprise/enterprise+ (here called ultimate) features of your own Pritunl VPN server.
-If Pritunl wouldn't be mostly free you could call this a crack.
+If Pritunl wouldn't be mostly free already, you could call this a crack.
 An Open Source crack.

 ## How to setup (api) (optional) ##
 This is _optional_.
 You can simply use the default instance of this API (host is noted inside the `setup.sh` script) and profit from "automatic" updates.